-StrengthIt is important that the paving has adequate strength to withstand service loads in both dry and wet conditions.
+StrengthIt is important that the paving has adequate strength to withstand service loads in high-traffic areas, in both dry and wet conditions.
 Sedimentary stone types such as sandstone and limestone can lose over 50% of its strength when wet.

 The inclusion of regular expansion joints at least every 4.5 metres and the use of rapid setting adhesives can reduce the risk of warping.
-Also please ensure there is an active expansion joint in the pool paving between the pool beam (coping tile) and the rest of the paving.
+Also, please ensure there is an active expansion joint in the pool paving between the pool beam (coping tile) and the rest of the paving.
 Square paving units are usually more dimensionally stable than long rectangular units.
-Increasing the paver’s thickness also improves stability.
+Increasing the paver’s thickness also improves its stability.

 Hopefully, these selection criteria will help you in discussions with your stone merchant.
 When discussing your project with the supplier, it is important that you provide as much information as possible about your project.
 It is in your interest that the supplier fully understands what you need so they can provide you with a product that is fit for purpose.
 Remember the five S’s and enjoy your pool with peace of mind.

 Pool coping tiles are designed to protect the interior shell of your pool and provide a seamless finish that modernises your pool area.
 They are also essential to keep your pool protected from external elements that could affect its aesthetic and structural integrity.

 Pool coping tiles and pavers are quite versatile in their application, as you can use them as stone capping tiles and step treads, as a stylish addition to wall edges or flights of steps.